heitorrosa/remote.ctrl/README.md

 Install the latest [release](https://github.com/heitorrosa/remote.ctrl/releases) and run it.

+Access the [Web Interface](https://heitorrosa.github.io/remote.ctrl/) and have fun 😊

 # Building the application
 Clone the repository into Visual Studio 2022 and build it with the Local Windows Debugger, make sure to have [Boost.Asio](https://www.boost.org/doc/libs/1_83_0/doc/html/boost_asio.html) and [Boost.Beast](https://www.boost.org/doc/libs/1_85_0/libs/beast/doc/html/index.html) installed.